 The National State of the Assets Project

-Measured on a consistent basis, the key benefits are to:
+Measured on a consistent national basis, the NSoA Project provides:

-ALGA has partnered with the Institute of Public Works Engineering Australasia (IPWEA) as the peak association for professionals who deliver public works and engineering services to communities in Australia to operate and maintain the project.
+ALGA partners with the Institute of Public Works Engineering Australasia (IPWEA) – Australasia’s peak association for public works and infrastructure professionals – to operate and maintain the project.
+Together, they ensure the data collection, analysis, and reporting align with industry best practices and the needs of local government stakeholders.

 Login to IPWEA+ to start entering your data: